-Editor's note: How to determine the VPLMN ID by HPLMN NWDAF is FFS.

 Editor's note: It is FFS whether a new service may be appropriate to trigger the special checking by the VPLMN DCCF.

 For the following EN, in the procedure step 5, the VPLMN DCCF determines whether to accept the data request based on VPLMN ID, HPLMN ID, target area in VPLMN, Event ID(s) into account based on the roaming agreements, it does not need to know policies in HPLMN, for this reason, the EN can be deleted without any work.